 MICAT Calculation of Scaled Scores: Cut Offs, Formula Applied

 MICAT is the MICA institute specific entrance exam for admission to PGDM-C and PGDM programmes offered by MICA.
 MICAT is conducted by MICA.
-Apart from appearing in CAT 2021, XAT 2022 or GMAT, the candidates applying for admission to 2 years full time PGDM-C or PGDM programme at MICA will have to appear in MICAT-I on December 4, 2021 or MICAT-II on January 29, 2022.
-MICAT commands 50% weightage in shortlisting at MICA, while 50% weight goes to CAT/XAT/ GMAT score.
+Apart from appearing in CAT 2022, XAT 2023 or GMAT, the candidates applying for admission to 2 years full time PGDM-C or PGDM programme at MICA will have to appear in MICAT-I in December 2022 or MICAT-II in January 2023.
+MICAT commands 50% weightage in shortlisting at MICA admission, while 50% weight goes to CAT/XAT/ GMAT score.

 Better to Write Both MICAT Exams